 Whether it is fighting for climate action or inequality or race issues, it has now become very common for groups of like-minded citizens to look for agency within their own communities rather than from authorities.
-At Ecanvasser we work with community action committees and advocacy groups to build their grassroots initiatives and simplify what can be a complex process.
+At Ecanvasser we work with community action committees and advocacy groups to build their community engagement and simplify what can be a complex process.

-Check out this superb grassroots activism breakdown by Hahrie Han of John Hopkins University Political Science Dept.
+Check out this superb grassroots organizing breakdown by Hahrie Han of John Hopkins University Political Science Dept.

 The challenge of grassroots organizing

 Though community action is common that does not mean that it is easy.
 Having a coherent, organized group of people requires structure, leadership and financing and these things can be difficult to coordinate.

 The number one challenge for a community group is in finding the initial funding to get off the ground.
 Who is going to donate for those initial few steps?
 Who will pay for the first poster to be printed or the first planning appeal submission fee, or to set up a website?
 Without this investment community action cannot get started and we have seen many groups struggle at this stage.
 Once they are up and running, further fundraising can be easier to achieve.

 Secondly, grassroots activism can be overwhelming for the people running it.
 Everyone has busy lives themselves and it can be hard to take on the challenge of managing a whole new group of people and their interests.
 For early leaders in a community group it is important not to focus on the long term goals but rather to just look at the next step in the process.
 That next step might be to get a community meeting together, or it might be to get a number of signatures, but it is better to focus on individual tasks rather than the big picture, certainly in the beginning stages.